scottjacksonx/hu/README.md

 Want Hu to record how many items are in your trash can?
 Write a little bit of code that checks how many items are in the trash can and tell Hu you want that data recorded.
 Ditto for recording your weight.
 Or your computer's remaining battery life.
 Or how many events are on your calendar for today ("do I work better when I've got long stretches of time to work in, or do I get work well in little chunks?").

 This is all wishlist stuff, though.
-I'm hoping to get the basics done (what time it is, software open, websites I'm looking at, music I've been listening to, etc.) in a few weeks, then move on to making Hu extensible.
-If I get that done, the sky's the limit.
+Don't get your hopes up too high just yet.

 # Using Hu #

 Hu is a little bit delicate at the moment.
 To use Hu, [download the source](http://github.com/scottjacksonx/hu/zipball/master), change your values at the top of `hu.py` and run `$ python hu.py`.
+Everything Hu captures will be stored in `hu-notes.txt`.

 # The Potential #